sconnel42/wedding-website/README.md

 - Convert CSS to SASS
 - Convert to Vue-Bootstrap
 - Make Big Dipper look right on mobile (make a rotated square)
+- Replace favicon with image of page curtain
 - Alt text for images with info
 - Back to Top button
 - Prometheus metrics to Grafana for site up, page views, etc